jfmcbrayer/brutaldon/INSTALL.md

 Development or local install
 ------------------------------------------------
 In the top brutaldon directory, run `pipenv install`.
 This will install all the dependencies.
 Then run `pipenv run python ./manage.py migrate`.
 That will create a SQLite database the application needs.
-Then run `pipenv run python ./manage.py migrate`.
+Then run `pipenv run python ./manage.py runserver`.
 That will start a local server on http://localhost:8000/.

 Point your browser to that address and log in to your instance.
 You will have to log in with the alternate (username and password) method.

 Server installation
 ----------------------------------------
 This will depend on your server setup, and you should consult [Deploying Django][dd].
 Be sure to read the [Deployment checklist][dc], because some things in it are security critical.
+You will also want to set up a database.
+Brutaldon doesn't use the database very heavily, so if you only have a few users, the default SQLite is probably fine and doesn't require any additional setup.

 One common step would be to install dependencies like this: `PIPENV_VENV_IN_PROJECT=1 pipenv install`.
 This will install dependencies within the project folder.

 Then edit brutaldon/settings.py.
 You definitely need to change the values of SECRET_KEY and ALLOWED_HOSTS.
+Also edit the database parameters to match the database you chose.
+Then run `pipenv run python ./manage.py migrate` to populate the database.

 I installed brutaldon with Apache and mod_wsgi.
 If you installed brutaldon in /usr/local/share/, you'd add config lines something like this to the virtual host brutaldon is installed in.